-17 SHARE-BASED COMPENSATION
+NOTE 17 - SHARE-BASED COMPENSATION

 A. In 2013 the Company's Board of Directors approved a share option plan for the grant of options without consideration, to employees, service providers, officers and directors of the Company.
 The options are exercisable into the Company's ordinary shares of NIS 0.01 par value.
 The exercise price and vesting period for each grantee of options is determined by the Company's Board of Directors and specified in such grantee's option agreement.
 In accordance with Section 102 of the Israel tax code, the Israeli resident grantees' options, are held by a trustee.
 The options are not cashless (they need to be paid for) and expire upon the expiration date determined by the Board of Directors.
 The expiration date may be brought forward, upon the termination of grantee's employment or services to the Company.
-Options do not vest after the termination of employment or services to the Company.
 Options are not entitled to dividends.